kuroushi/Smart_fleet_routing/README.md

 # Smart_fleet_routing
+Overview

-Developed an optimization solution to determine the most efficient set of routes for a fleet of vehicles serving a given set of customers.
+I developed an optimization solution to determine the most efficient set of routes for a fleet of vehicles serving a given set of customers.
 By leveraging advanced algorithms and optimization techniques, the system minimizes total travel costs and distances while ensuring timely and effective service delivery.

-Using tools like OR-Tools, OpenStreetMap (OSM), and NetworkX, I mapped out optimal paths that account for road networks, traffic conditions, and operational constraints.
-This approach enhances fleet efficiency, reduces fuel consumption, and lowers overall transportation costs.
-The solution is particularly beneficial for logistics, distribution, and public services, where route optimization plays a crucial role in daily operations.
-By integrating data-driven decision-making with AI-powered route planning, this project provides a scalable and effective way to manage vehicle routing.
-The implementation not only improves operational efficiency but also contributes to sustainability by reducing unnecessary travel and emissions.
+By optimizing the route planning for a fleet of vehicles serving a designated set of customers, we can reduce overall travel costs and minimize the total distance covered.
+This solution is particularly beneficial for industries such as logistics, distribution, and public services, where efficient transportation plays a crucial role in daily operations.

+Features

+Route Optimization: Determines the most efficient paths for vehicles to follow.

+Cost Reduction: Minimizes operational expenses by optimizing routes.

+Data-Driven Approach: Uses real-world data to enhance route planning.

+Scalability: Can be adapted for various fleet sizes and industries.